Duration: 8 weeks (10.21.21-12.16.21)

 3. Making a reservation at a restaurant

 Everyone in the class came up with a list of apps we were interested in working on, María and I decided to work together based on our apps of interest.
-We were initially considering the Google Arts + Culture app, but we decided to pick Instagram because both of us have used it extensively and we know many people who use it and have opinions on it, which we thought would make for interesting conversations and user research.
+We decided to pick Instagram because both of us have used it extensively and we know many people who use it and have opinions on it, which we thought would make for interesting conversations and user research.

 We began by conducting background research on Instagram’s mission, branding, and demographics.